What does gender discrimination mean?

 - Leadership (bank manager)

-Why are there wage differences?
+Why are there wage gaps?

 Assessing the value of jobs to combat gender discrimination

-To combat gender discrimination, the Loi sur l’équité salariale requires employers to use a method to assess job categories (in French only).
-The employer must examine the characteristics of the jobs in order to verify whether jobs deemed equivalent are paid equally.
-The assessment focuses on objective factors such as:
+The employer must examine all of the characteristics of these jobs in order to verify whether jobs deemed equivalent are paid equally.
+The assessment focuses on objective factors.
+These factors may include:

 - qualifications